-The designated senior member of staff with Lead Responsibility for Safeguarding issues is the Director of HR & Student Support Services ext.
-6240, or in his/her absence a Strategic Safeguarding Lead.
+The designated senior member of staff with Lead Responsibility for Safeguarding issues is the Chief People Officer ext.
+6240, or in their absence a Strategic Safeguarding Lead.
 The Designated Safeguarding Lead and their Deputies are required to be Level 3 safeguarding trained.